sivaprasath-25017023/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ```
 /*
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: kavibharathi k
+Developed by: Sivaprasath R
-RegisterNumber:  212224220045
+RegisterNumber:  25017023
 */
 ```
 ```